tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that it is the last extension and otherwise fail the handshake with an "illegal_parameter" alert.

-When the syntax of this extension is correct but the server cannot verify at least one binder because of some configuration or state changes, the server SHOULD fall back to a full 1-RTT handshake if a "key_share" extension is supplied.
+If a server fails to retrieve a PSK value from identity values (because of some configuration or state changes, for instance), the server cannot resume the previous session nor verify the binders.
+In this case, the server SHOULD fall back to a full 1-RTT handshake if a "key_share" extension is supplied.

 #### PSK Binder